 Fast-forward nearly a decade and, from a calmer perch, I can see so clearly how I was manipulated.
 My easy anger was stoked by polemics in the news and channeled toward straw men and foils.
 I became enemies with the “elites” in the front office.
 I became enemies with the union worker.
 I became enemies with the impoverished and oppressed.
 I became the victim of countless others.
 Ideas of supporting people or an environment that didn’t “pull their weight” were a conspiracy against me.
 Only now is it clear that it was me and the people I was pitted against who bore the harm of the economic catastrophe of that time.
 Only now are my eyes opened to the fact that it is the least powerful among us who bear the physical harms of the unsustainable empire we’ve built.
 Outrage is the smokescreen that allows the powerful to abscond with our future while we are stuck in a circle of finger-pointing.

 After a gradual education and evolution over several years, I’ve inoculated myself against agitators.
 My anger is now persistence and determination.
 I’m a full-time college student with a full-time career in the commercial insurance industry.
 I own my home.
-I have a wife and am starting a family.
+I have a wife and a new son.
 I work hard.
 I can still make every personal responsibility argument in the book, but my conception of what I’m responsible for is vastly greater than before.
 I hope that you can idle the outrage engine for a while and be open to dialogue.
-Shut down and fire pre-packaged marketing labels like “lib, snowflake, taker” at me if you must.
 Sustainability is not a conspiracy.
 You are not my enemy.